How to report anti-social behaviour (ASB)

-Monday – Thursday from 8.45am until 5pm
+- Monday to Thursday from 8.45am until 5pm

-Friday from 8.45am until 4.30pm
+- Friday from 8.45am until 4.30pm

 If you are reporting an emergency then please call the Police on 999.
 If it is not an emergency but you need police attendance or you think a crime has been committed, please call the Police on 101 or make an online report to Avon & Somerset Police.

-We will normally carry out a risk assessment – this is based on a number of questions that help us understand how the ASB is affecting you, and it will help us to identify what support we might need to offer you.
+We will normally carry out a risk assessment.
+This is based on a number of questions that help us understand how the ASB is affecting you, and it will help us to identify what support we might need to offer you.